Instoredealzz/Instoredealz3/TESTING_GUIDE.md

 ## Testing Workflow

+### Important: Understanding the Customer-Vendor Flow

+**Customer Experience (Sees ALL Vendors):**
+- Customers browse deals from **ALL vendors** on the customer pages
+- A customer can claim any deal regardless of which vendor created it
+- After claiming, customer gets a **claim code** (6-character alphanumeric)

+**Vendor Experience (POS Dashboard - Only THEIR Deals):**
+- Each vendor logs into **their own POS dashboard**
+- Vendors can **ONLY verify claims** for deals they created
+- The system automatically filters claims to show only that vendor's deals
+- If a vendor tries to verify a claim from another vendor's deal, it will be rejected

 ### Step 1: Access the Debug Page
 1. Navigate to: `http://localhost:5000/debug-data` (or your deployment URL + `/debug-data`)
 2. This page shows all deals grouped by vendor
 3. Each deal displays its **Verification PIN** prominently
+4. **IMPORTANT**: The PIN is shown here only for testing purposes - in real scenarios, only the vendor knows their deal's PIN

 ### Step 2: Identify Test Accounts
 The debug page shows: